-- What information do staff need to know in order to provide a high-quality response to the adult concerned? - What information do staff need to know in order to keep adults safe under the services duty to protect them? - What information is not necessary? - What is the basis for any decision to share (or not) information with a third party?
+- What information do staff need to know to provide a high-quality response to the adult concerned? - What information do staff need to know to keep adults safe under the services duty to protect them? - What information is not necessary? - What is the basis for any decision to share (or not) information with a third party?

-It is the responsibility of individuals identified within each organisation to maintain accurate documentation outlining why information has been shared or not.
+It is the responsibility of individuals identified within each organisation to maintain accurate documentation outlining why information was shared or not.